-In addition to audits conducted by the Audit & Supervisory Board Members and Financial Auditor of the Company, Internal Auditing Office, which is under the direct control of President & Representative Director, CEO, is engaged in internal audits and regularly conducted audits including on-site inspections in order to confirm that Nissin Foods Group is performing its business in compliance with laws and regulations, "Articles of Incorporation" and other rules and regulations.
+In addition to audits conducted by the Audit & Supervisory Board Members and Financial Auditor of the Company, Internal Auditing Office, which has two reporting channels - to the "Board of Directors" and to the President & Representative Director, CEO - is engaged in internal audits.
+The Internal Auditing Office evaluated the Nissin Foods Group's compliance with various laws, regulations, and rules and the effectiveness of control procedures, and provided advice and suggestions for improvement, from a standpoint independent of divisions involved in the execution of business.

-In addition, with the aim of enhancing audit efficiency, three parties, Internal Auditing Office, the Audit & Supervisory Board Members and Financial Auditor held six regular meetings during the fiscal year under review, and exchanged opinions regarding findings of the audit and other relevant information.
+In addition, with the aim of enhancing audit efficiency, and entirely covering high-risk areas, three parties, Internal Auditing Office, the Audit & Supervisory Board Members and Financial Auditor held six regular meetings during the fiscal year under review, and exchanged opinions regarding findings of the audit and other relevant information.